OUIsolutions/LuaCEmbed/README.md

 #### Evaluating arguments

-its also possible to modify callbacks by lua code , by using the evaluation args mechanism.
+it's also possible to modify callbacks by lua code , by using the evaluation args mechanism.

 <!--codeof:exemples/calbacks/evaluating_args.c-->
 ~~~c